Posts List

 A guide to implement ActivityPub in a static site (or any website)

 Hi!
 I have created this index for easy navigation.
 In Part 1, we will discuss why it is important to bring your site to the Fediverse.
 In Part 2, we will delve into an overview of the design of my implementation.
 In Part 3, we will make your blog discovereable in the fediverse.
 In Part 4, we will generate our notes and outbox, which contains posts ready to be shared in the Fediverse.
+Part 5, is an interlude to implement a subscribing to your site feature with fediverse accounts.

 I miss the algorithm, I want something for MY Mastodon